-What can I do to help my learner transition to university?
+What can I do to help my child transition to university?

-Be supportive and trusting and, above all, promote your learner’s independence, even though this means you will likely know less of their day-to-day activities.
-Independence is an important part of every learner’s growth and university experience, and you can promote their independence while still being available for support as needed.
+Be supportive and trusting and, above all, promote your child’s independence, even though this means you will likely know less about their day-to-day activities.
+Independence is an important part of every child’s growth and university experience, and you can promote their independence while still being available for support when they need it.

-You can regularly check-in with your learner in a way that makes sense for both of you, whether you use phone calls, text messages, emails or popular apps.
-Your check-ins can be a way of gauging your learner’s stress level, especially at exam periods, and how they are transitioning to university life.
+You can check-in regularly with your child in a way that makes sense for both of you, whether you use phone calls, text messages, emails or apps.
+Your check-ins can be a way of gauging your child’s stress level, especially at exam periods, and how they are transitioning to university life.

-Asking the simple question “What can I do to help?” goes a long way, and reminds your learner that they are not alone.
-Your learner can also access academic and personal supports at university, and you can learn more about these services on our university profiles.
+Asking the simple question “What can I do to help?” goes a long way, and reminds your child that they are not alone.
+Your child can also access academic and personal supports at university, and you can learn more about these services in each university profile.

-My learner is leaving home for the first time!
-How can I help my learner find the right services?
+My child is leaving home for the first time.
+How can I help them find the right services?

-My learner is going to have to juggle many responsibilities at university.
-How can I best support my learner in meeting responsibilities?
+My child is going to have to juggle many responsibilities at university.
+How can I best support them in meeting responsibilities?

 Most of us understand the feeling of having too little time and too much to do.
-So encourage your learner to develop a schedule based on established priorities, which might include project deadlines, studying, exams, working out, spending time with friends and visiting home.
+Encourage your child to develop a way to stay organized and on top of their responsibilities that works for them.
+For example, creating a schedule based on established priorities, including project deadlines, studying, exams, working out, spending time with friends and visiting home.

-Learners receive a course outline or syllabus for each class they are taking that notes important contact information, due dates and course expectations at the beginning of each course.
+Students receive a course outline or syllabus for each class they are taking that notes important contact information, due dates and course expectations at the beginning of each course.
 It’s their responsibility to keep track of weekly readings, due dates and upcoming tasks.
 The syllabus outlines these expectations weeks in advance.
-This means that proper planning, and assistance from peer mentors or academic support services, may assist your learner with designing a work plan to meet all of their responsibilities.
-If your learner requires accommodations due to a disability, they should reach out to their university’s accessibility services office before the beginning of the school year.
+This means that proper planning, and assistance from peer mentors or academic support services, may assist your child with designing a work plan to meet all of their responsibilities.
+If your child requires accommodations due to a disability, they should contact their university’s accessibility services office before the beginning of the school year.

-Is it acceptable to contact my learner’s course instructors directly?
+Is it acceptable to contact my child’s course instructors directly?

-Most universities have confidentiality policies, and learners are expected to raise any issues or concerns directly with their professors or teaching assistants.
-All information disclosed by learners to staff is confidential and will not be shared with family, other university staff or course instructors, without the learner’s written permission.
+Most universities have confidentiality policies, and students are expected to raise any issues or concerns directly with their professors or teaching assistants.
+All information disclosed by students to staff is confidential and will not be shared with family, other university staff or course instructors without the student’s written permission.

-Encourage your learner to reach out to their university for guidance on any issues or challenges that they might be experiencing.
-Guidance can come in the form of Elders at the Aboriginal learner centre, academic advisors through their registrar or faculty, counsellors at health services or staff at accessibility services.
+Encourage your child to reach out to their university for guidance on any issues or challenges they experience.
+Guidance can come in the form of Elders at the Indigenous student centre, academic advisors through their registrar or faculty, counsellors at health services or staff at accessibility services.

-What safety features are available to my learner on campus?
+What safety features are available to my child on campus?

-Ontario universities are dedicated to creating safe and secure environments for learners, staff, faculty and visitors.
+Ontario universities are dedicated to creating safe and secure environments for students, staff, faculty and visitors.
 Most universities have security policies and services on campus.
-These security measures can include:
+These security measures may include: